New Dwellings in Wales

 ||High fabric standards (including windows), mechanical ventilation with heat recovery, gas boiler, waste water heat recovery system and photovoltaic panels

-The government has indicated its preference for option 1.
+The Welsh government indicated its preference for option 1, which was subsequently confirmed in its response to the consultation

 Proposed changes to the worst acceptable fabric performance values – sometimes referred to as 'backstop' values - include reducing (improving) the window U value from 1.6 to 1.4 W/m2K.
 However, the expectation is that the U value will have to be lower than this to enable new dwellings to achieve the whole building minimum energy performance target.
 This is highlighted in the impact assessment undertaken on the proposed changes for new homes, which has modelled building specifications based on a window U value of 1.3 W/m2K with a higher specification (i.e. triple glazing) envisaged for 2025.